 Now select the frame that holds the three product cards and press Shift + A again, then click on the width to see the options, from where you will select Fill the container.

-After performing the above steps, you need to resize the Desktop-1 (parent frame) to see if the products are performing according to mobile responsiveness.
+After performing the above steps, resize the Desktop-1 (parent frame) width to 999, as shown in the screenshot below, to verify whether the products are behaving correctly for mobile responsiveness.

-This is the more responsive layout when you shrink the size of the parent frame more.
+This is the responsive layout displayed when you reduce the size of the parent frame.
+You can set the width to 542, as shown in the screenshot below.

 In this lab, you learned: